DaloroAT/first_breaks_picking/README.md

 shows `Maximum time` and vertical lines are drawn at intervals equal to `Traces per gather`.
 The neural network processes blocks independently, as separate images.

-### Save results
+### Picks manager

-Click on 5 button to save picks into file.
-Depending on file extension, results will be saved as `json`, as plain `txt`, or as `segy` file.
+Click on 5 button to open picks manager.

-For extensions `txt` and `json`, picking parameters and model confidence for each peak are additionally saved.

-When choosing an extension `segy`, the copy of original SGY file is saved with the values of the first breaks in the trace headers.
-After selecting a file, you will be prompted to choose in which byte to save (counting starts from 1), in which units of measurement and how to encode.
+When picking with a neural network, the result of the picking will appear here.
+You can also: add manual picks, load picks from headers, duplicate picks, aggregate several picks, or remove picks.

+As control and navigation tools, you can choose to show picks or not (checkbox), select active picks (radio button), and change color (color label).

+After selecting one of the picks, you can double-click or click the button with the “save” icon to show the export options.

 # Picking process